 Rippling Dune Front in Herschel Crater on Mars

-A rippled dune front in Herschel Crater on Mars moved an average of about one meter (about one yard) between March 3, 2007 and December 1, 2010, as seen in these images from NASA's Mars Reconnaissance Orbiter.
-Note that the pattern of ripples on the dunesurface has changed completely between the two images.
+A rippled dune front in Herschel Crater on Mars moved an average of about two meters (about two yards) between March 3, 2007 and December 1, 2010, as seen in these images from NASA's Mars Reconnaissance Orbiter.
+Note that the pattern of ripples on the dune surface has changed completely between the two images.
 Herschel Crater is located just south of the equator in the cratered highlands.

 This is one of several sites where the orbiter has observed shifting sand dunes and ripples.
 Previously, scientists thought sand on Mars was mostly immobile.
 It took the mission's High Resolution Imaging Science Experiment (HiRISE) to take sharp enough images to finally see the movement.